2016–17 Houston Rockets season

 The 2016–17 Houston Rockets season was the 50th season of the franchise in the National Basketball Association (NBA), and their 46th in the Houston area.
 On June 1, 2016, the Rockets named Mike D'Antoni as their new head coach.
-The Rockets retired the number 11 of former center Yao Ming in February 2017.
+They retired the number 11 of former center Yao Ming in February 2017.

 The Rockets finished the regular season with a 55–27 record, securing the 3rd seed.
-In the playoffs, the Rockets defeated the Oklahoma City Thunder in five games in the First Round, advancing to the Conference Semi-finals, where they lost in six games to the San Antonio Spurs.
+In the playoffs, they defeated the Oklahoma City Thunder in five games in the first round, advancing to the conference semifinals, in which they lost in six games to the San Antonio Spurs.